saidnasirov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 Mechanical systems like shock absorbers rely on regular oscillations for smooth, controlled motion without excessive damping or instability.

-For pendulum-based devices, the regular motion might correspond to the pendulum swinging with a fixed frequency, ideal for systems designed to work within a known, controlled environment.

 2. Chaotic Motion
 Chaotic motion occurs when a system's behavior becomes highly sensitive to initial conditions.
 A small change in the system's starting point can lead to vastly different outcomes over time.
 This type of motion is non-periodic and unpredictable, even though the underlying system is deterministic (meaning the equations governing the system are known).